Fawkes-qiyu/RNN-GC/README.md

 ![](assets/results.png)

 ## Citing RNN-GC
-If you find RNN-GC useful in your research, please consider citing:
+If you find the toolbox is useful, please cite:
-Yueming Wang, Kang Lin, Yu Qi, Qi Lian, Shaozhe Feng, Gang Pan, Zhaohui Wu, ["Estimating Brain Connectivity with Varying Length Time Lags Using Recurrent Neural Network"](https://ieeexplore.ieee.org/document/8370751), IEEE Transactions on Biomedical Engineering, In press.
+Wang Y, Lin K, Qi Y, et al. Estimating brain connectivity with varying-length time lags using a recurrent neural network[J].
+IEEE Transactions on Biomedical Engineering, 2018, 65(9): 1953-1963.